AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 Checkpoint files are used for restarting simulations from where the checkpoints are written.
-Each application code has its own set of data needed for restart.  provides I/O functions for basic data structures like MultiFab and BoxArray.
+Each application code has its own set of data needed for restart.
+AMReX provides I/O functions for basic data structures like :cpp:`MultiFab` and :cpp:`BoxArray`.
 These functions can be used to build codes for reading and writing checkpoint files.
-Since each application code has its own requirement, there is no standard  checkpoint format.
+Since each application code has its own requirement, there is no standard AMReX checkpoint format.

 Typically a checkpoint file is a directory containing some text files and sub-directories (e.g., Level_0 and Level_1)